-Alibaba Cloud Message Service (MNS) is an efficient, reliable, secure, convenient, and scalable distributed messaging service.
+Alibaba Cloud MNS is a distributed messaging service that provides high efficiency, reliability, security, availability, and scalability.
 MNS allows developers to transfer data and notifications between the distributed components of an application and build a loosely coupled system.
 MNS provides queue-based MNS services and topic-based MNS services.

-MNS supports access from the Internet and virtual private cloud (VPC).
+MNS supports access from the Internet and Virtual Private Cloud (VPC).
 If you select VPC as the network type, you can configure the CIDR block, route table, and gateway of your VPC.
-In your VPC, you can also use Alibaba Cloud resources, such as Elastic Compute Service (ECS), ApsaraDB for RDS (RDS), and Server Load Balancer (SLB) instances.
+In your VPC, you can also use Alibaba Cloud resources, such as Elastic Compute Service (ECS), ApsaraDB RDS, and Server Load Balancer (SLB) instances.

 Queue-based MNS services

-MNS queues provide one-to-one message consumption services.
-These services are highly reliable and concurrent.
+MNS queues provide highly reliable and concurrent message consumption services.
 Each message in a queue can be consumed by only one client.

 An MNS queue can be compared to a conveyor belt sushi restaurant.
 Chefs (producers) produce sushi dishes (messages) and put them on the conveyor belt.
 Each sushi dish is unique.
 Customers (consumers) can take (consume) their favorite sushi dishes from the conveyor belt.